smartdevicelink/sdl_evolution/proposals/NNNN-high-level-interface-modal-view-controllers.md

 ## Introduction

 This proposal is based on [SDL 0156 High level interface: Foundation](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0156-high-level-interface-foundation.md) and [SDL 0176 High level interface: Views and Controllers](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0176-high-level-interface-views-and-controllers.md)) adding modal view controllers to the high level interface.
-It proposes a solution to mimic the UI framework of the native OS SDKs.
+These modal view controllers will make the use of RPcs such as `Alert`, `ScrollableMessage` etc. easier and more intuitive to iOS app developers.

 ## Motivation